munificent/craftinginterpreters/book/parsing-expressions.md

 that contain expressions, but using `expression` makes those other rules read a little better.

-Also, in later chapters, when we expand the grammar to include assignment and logical operators, we'll only need to change the production for `expression` instead of touching every rule that contains an expression.
+Also, in later chapters when we expand the grammar to include assignment and logical operators, we'll only need to change the production for `expression` instead of touching every rule that contains an expression.